oracle-livelabs/pts/ai-agentics/lab3/lab3.md

-# Lab 2: Run the same RAG Application interactively
+# Lab 3: Run the same Agentic Application interactively

 ## Introduction

+Run the and test the application.
+The application run with a GUI front end that takes accepts a user question.
+The agent then tries to resolve the question with using all the tools available to it based on the agent initialiation role (prompt template).
+The agent interfaces with the given LLM to give the best possible answer.

 Estimated Time: 5 min

 ### Objectives

-In this lab you will run the RAG application interactively using a simple user interface.
-You can select and load from several PDF documents, and ask your own question in the prompt.
-This is the same application with the 7 essential RAG steps as the previous lab but demonstrates use through a user interface.
+To demonstrate the ability of AI agents to do RAG search and access relational data to generate answers and interface with external tools (create PDF ).

 ### Prerequisites

-* VM environment running Oracle Database 23ai
+* VM environment provided in this lab running Oracle Database 23ai

 ## Task 1: Run application